magerton/drillinginfo-data-import/README.md

 There are also a few improvements that could be made:

 1. Lower the memory requirements.
 This code was run on an Amazon EC2 instance with 61 Gb RAM.
 See [amazon-ec2-directions.md](amazon-ec2-directions.md) for discussion of this
 2. Lower the hard disk requirements.
 This code was run on an Amazon EC2 instance with 200Gb of hard drive space and the repo with uncompressed .txt files plus all compressed .Rdata and .dta files was 46Gb.
-(This high requirement could be helped by unzipping, importing, and saving files one-by-one).
+(This high requirement could be helped by unzipping, importing, and saving files one-by-one.
+Files could also be saved in one format only.)
 3. Accelerate saving .Rdata files.
 One of the bottlenecks is saving the compressed .Rdata files.
 This could be sped up using the command-line parallel zip program `pigz` or using a different compression scheme like `xz`.
 For example [R documentation](https://stat.ethz.ch/R-manual/R-devel/library/base/html/save.html) for `base::save()` provides this example:
     ```R
     con <- pipe("pigz -p8 > fname.gz", "wb")